quartiq/miniconf/miniconf_mqtt/README.md

   `settings/<path>` publication

 For compatibility with simple MQTT tools, an application may subscribe to `settings/#` itself using `RetainHandling::Never` and route those publishes through `Service`.
-Only no-`rev` leaf publishes are treated as requests; `rev` publications are the authoritative mirror and are ignored as ingress.
+Only no-`auth` leaf publishes are treated as requests; `auth` publications are the authoritative mirror and are ignored as ingress.

 ## Response metadata